File Sharing

 - Status filter — focus on files that are still being reviewed versus material that is already cleared.

-These controls apply to the file list within the current workflow group (for example, Share Pictures vs. Share Footage) and help you focus on the material that matters right now.
+These controls apply to the file list within the current workflow group, such as Share Pictures or Share Footage, and help you focus on the material that matters right now.

 Policy notice and expiration